 We always work tirelessly to advance research that saves lives and dramatically enhances the quality of life for people living with Marfan syndrome and related conditions.
 The research that we’ve supported has helped reduce life-threatening problems from these conditions, identified treatments that have improved the quality of life, and helped people to live a long life with Marfan syndrome and related conditions.
 We continue to support this research because we know there are still people struggling on their medical journey.

 In addition, the research we’ve championed has identified new disorders related to Marfan syndrome, which not only allows for better, more specific diagnoses, but also helps to pinpoint more effective treatments for Marfan syndrome and the related conditions.

 To expand the impact of our efforts, we push the government to fund the research that will improve and save lives.
-Further, we facilitate the sharing of knowledge about Marfan syndrome and related disorders through conferences, symposia, and partnerships with governmental agencies and other health organizations.
-We continue to move forward research for both Marfan syndrome and related disorders because advances in fighting Marfan syndrome helps us take steps toward victory in related disorders—and vice versa.
+Further, we facilitate the sharing of knowledge about Marfan syndrome and related conditions through conferences, symposia, and partnerships with governmental agencies and other health organizations.
+We continue to move forward research for both Marfan syndrome and related conditions because advances in fighting Marfan syndrome helps us take steps toward victory in related conditions—and vice versa.

 To read more about the research grants we most recently awarded, click here.